Blackdread/filter-sort-jooq-api/README.md

 [![Maven Central](Not yet)](https://github.com/Blackdread/filter-sort-jooq-api)
 [![ReadTheDocs](Not yet)](https://github.com/Blackdread/filter-sort-jooq-api)

-# Note
-First commit will contains everything in root, next release (as soon as travis and coveralls are setup) will use better packaging to separate Filtering and Sorting, and also review the package "contract".

-Next commits will also review some parts of current  API, so it might break things but this to solve some minors issues.
-Give more access on with many small methods FilteringJooq, maybe give access to ValueImpl

-Next commits will review POM to allow to make it available it maven with jar, source, docs, etc. An important step to be done soon.

 # About Filter Sort jOOQ API

 Main objective is to filter/sort queries built with jOOQ and to remove a